SAP/luigi/docs/navigation-configuration.md

 Find the `basicConfiguration.js` file in your luigi-config folder.
 You can configure the navigation by editing this file.

 You will notice that the file consists of a tree-like structure of **navigation nodes**.
-The outer nodes represent the top navigation, while their children represent the side navigation.
+The first level nodes represent the top navigation, while their children represent the side navigation.
 The nodes have some basic properties (called **navigation parameters**) such as labels, links, views, and (optionally) children.

 Here is an example of a simple navigation structure: